peteroupc/numbers-java/api/com.upokecenter.numbers.EInteger.md

     public EInteger ShiftRight(int numberBits)
 Returns an arbitrary-precision integer with the bits shifted to the right.
- For this operation, the arbitrary-precision integer is treated as a two's complement representation.
+ For this operation, the arbitrary-precision integer is treated as a two's-complement form (see <see cref='T:PeterO.Numbers.EDecimal'>"Forms of numbers"</see>).
 Thus, for negative values, the arbitrary-precision integer is sign-extended.

 **Parameters:**